 I put these WordPress plugins categories together because they work together.
 Social media helps with SEO, but it could be very time consuming.
 That’s where these plugins come in.

 This is by far the best SEO (search engine optimization) plugin.
 After the initial setup, which connects the account with Google Analytics, it adds, at the bottom of every page and post, a section with guidelines to help you optimize each page and post so that search engines will pick it up.
 It grades each page or post.
 You want each one to be green.
 However, don’t break your brain if it’s yellow and it doesn’t make sense to do what it suggests.
 Remember, you’re writing for the human reader with the search engine in mine.

-Sharing your blog posts on social media helps drive traffic to your website as well as with SEO.
-JetPack shares only new posts.
+Sharing your blog posts on social media helps drive traffic to your website as well as helps with SEO.
 Revive Old Posts is a WordPress plugin that will share old posts randomly.
 You choose the frequency.
 Don’t turn this on until you have at least 20-30 posts published.
 You don’t want it sharing the same thing over and over again.
 Watch, also, for time-sensitive posts.
 You don’t want a New Year’s post going out in July!
 Connect your networks, set it, then forget it!
-You can connect Twitter and a Facebook biz page for free and upgrade to add LinkedIn.
+You can connect Twitter and a Facebook biz page for free, and upgrade to add LinkedIn.

 If you have links to external websites in your blogs, you’re going to want this one.
 Sometimes it happens that a link you put in your blog citing a source no longer works.
 That hurts your SEO.
 Google follows links.
 You need both internal and external links to boost SEO.
 But what if that webpage you linked to, because of the cool infographic you shared, is no longer?
 That’s where this WordPress plugin comes in.
 It checks your site for broken links, then sends you and email when it finds them.
 At that point, you need to check it and remove the link or see if there’s another one that works.
 It will also check internal links of pages and posts you may have trashed.